 The Oregon Association of Colleges for Teacher Education (OACTE) commissions an annual statewide employer survey.
 The survey is distributed to all Oregon employers of initial licensure program completers within the completers’ first two years as contracted teachers.
 The survey was first commissioned in 2014, and has been conducted annually since 2016.

 OACTE has not surveyed employers of advanced program completers.
-In 2018-19, Lewis & Clark piloted an institution-specific survey of these employers.
+Lewis & Clark is currently piloting an institution-specific survey of these employers.

 Measure 4: Satisfaction of completers (Components 4.4 & A.4.2)

 The provider demonstrates that program completers perceive their preparation as relevant to the responsibilities they confront on the job, and that the preparation was effective.

 Measure 5: Graduation rates from educator preparation programs